 If they survive past the first few days of being in your aquarium, ghost shrimp can be pretty hardy.

 Since they’re poorly treated at the store, they can often come in sick.

 If you get a bunch of them, some will die off, and the rest will survive and breed, however.
+(Unless you get brackish water ghost shrimp, which require brackish water to breed.)
 Just make sure you drip acclimate them so that they can get used to your tank water.

 They can survive in temperatures of 60-80F, PH of 6-8, and hardness of 5-15 GH.
 (Meaning they’re not very picky about what type of tank they go into.)

 If you’re interested, see what the best tank mates for ghost shrimp are before putting them in your tank.